Frequently Asked Questions (FAQ)

 A number of organic teas and additives can be used to enhance growth by feeding microbes, adding natural growth promoting hormones and providing enzymes for microbes to efficiently break down nutrients in your organic soil.
 Aloe contains many beneficial enzymes and plant hormones that boost immune health and soil life.
 Fish Hydrolysate is in excellent fungal food and natural chelating agent and can also be used to boost nitrogen levels if needed.
 Silica builds cell wall strength, improving photosynthesis and overall robust plant health.
 Pure neem oil is useful as a weekly foliar for pest prevention due to countless limonoids that inhibit pest feeding and breeding.
 Many liquid extracts can be used, as long as the extract is natural and designed for organic gardening.

-How do I ensure my Easy As Organics Water Only Soil is completely hydrated before planting into it?
+How do I ensure my Easy As Organics Living Soil has optimal moisture before planting into it?

-Easy As Organic Soil Blends are slightly more dry straight out of the bag than what is recommended for plant growth.
-When you first fill your pot with your organic soil, it should be evenly and slowly watered to penetrate all dry pockets before planting anything.
-Allow 24 hours prior to planting to allow moisture to completely hydrate soil to optimum levels.
+Easy As Organic Soil Blends are more dry straight out of the bag than what is recommended for plant growth.
+When you first fill your pot with your living soil, it should be evenly and slowly watered until evenly hydrated before planting anything.
+Allow soil to settle for up to 24 hours prior to planting to activate biology and encourage even moisture throughout container.
 Use this same technique for re-hydrating and re-using your soil that has been left to dry out for too long.
-Watch this excellent video by Jeremy Silva of Build-a-Soil that demonstrates in detail how to properly water your new soil.
-He uses a yucca extract to penetrate soil that may have become a little hydrophobic in bag, however our Aloe product also contains huge levels of saponins to deliver a similar hydrating effect.
+A Digital Blumat Moisture Meter is an excellent tool to help guide optimal moisture levels.
+Aim for around 60mbar when you first hydrate soil out of the bag prior to planting.

 Will this work for all of my plants?